shift31/hostbase/README.md

 - Must receive JSON ('Host' header should be 'Content-type: application/json')
     - /hosts
-        - required fields:
+        - Required fields:
             - fqdn
             - hostname (automatically generated from FQDN if not specified)
             - domain (automatically generated from FQDN if not specified)
-        - special (optional) fields:
+        - Special (optional) fields:
             - Admin Credentials: Passwords will be encrypted prior to storage in the database, and decrypted on retrieval via the API

             ```json